 actions to protect, sustainably manage and restore natural or modified ecosystems that address societal challenges effectively and adaptively, simultaneously providing human well-being and biodiversity benefits.

+Although NBS are a powerful ally to address a wide variety of societal and environmental challenges, it has received particular interest in the context of climate change.
 Within the Paris Agreement, countries have engaged themselves in the creation of Nationally Determined Contributions (NDCs), aiming to embody their efforts to reduce national emissions and adapt to the impacts of climate change.
 NBS can be part of these actions as it provides various solutions to mitigate climate change’s effects.
-According to the report “Strengthening nature-based solutions in national climate commitments” (available in resources below), NBS could provide around 30% of the cost-effective mitigation that is needed by 2030 to stabilize warming to below 2°C.
+According to the report “Strengthening nature-based solutions in national climate commitments”, NBS could provide around 30% of the cost-effective mitigation that is needed by 2030 to stabilize warming to below 2°C.

 The Nature-Based Solutions Agenda

 The United Nations Decade on Ecosystem Restoration 2021-2030

 The Decade aims to massively scale up restoration efforts to bring new life into degraded ecosystems.
 Indeed, degraded ecosystem, for example agricultural areas or wetlands, once restored with NBS, can permit to achieve local and national priorities such as food and water security or climate change mitigation, ultimately contributing to the Sustainable Development Goals.

 The UN Decade, to be officially launched at World Environment Day, on 5 June 2021, runs from 2021 through 2030, which is also the deadline for the Sustainable Development Goals and the timeline scientists have identified as the last chance to prevent catastrophic climate change.